iuryt/tico_peixeboi/README.md

-# Did Tico ride or surf the North Brazil Current?
+# Did Tico swim or surf the North Brazil Current?
 A study case of a manatee that got lost after release